mikemensah21/mikemensah21/README.md

 ## Objective

-Seeking an entry-level cybersecurity analyst position where I can apply my skills and passion to protect critical systems and data.
+Seeking a cybersecurity analyst position where I can apply my skills and passion to protect critical systems and data.
 I'm particularly interested in roles involving cloud security and incident response.
 I am specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
-I'm a fast learner, a team player, and eager to contribute to a company's overall security posture.
+I'm a fast learner, a proven team player, and eager to contribute to a company's overall security posture.

 ## Skills